karjamatti/rtoolbox/README.md

 # rtoolbox
-Random collection of functions to make life a little easieR
+Random collection of functions to make Matti's everyday life life a little easieR.
+Feel free to look around and add some of these to your preambles!